skytreader/felinium/readme.markdown

 But we use `ui-select2`!
 What do?
 See `uiselect2.py`

-**Heart-attack pop quiz?** How about file uploads?
+**Heart-attack pop quiz:** How about file uploads?
 Keep in mind that, at least for candidate resume, the upload functionality is wrapped inside a profiler.
 (Bawal
 sumagot: Tim, Cassie).